my-dudhwala/ESP_IPv6/README.md

 # ESP_IPv6
 I am working(Actually trying) to connect ESP32 or ESP8266 with my IPv6 router.
 This repo is made to update my work.
 I'm sharing this repo to update status of my work, I am open to modify this document from anyone.
 And I am open to collaborate on this until the project works successfully.

+> You are requested to formate this document where you think it should.

 ## Important updates
 > I am using **IDF version 4.4.5** to test some codes which are supported in this version without any problem.
 **Code related updates**